Ahmed-Fahmy212/Operating-System/README.md

 The master process and game room processes share player data (e.g., global rankings, game state).

 Use semaphores or spinlocks for synchronizing shared data access.

+# System Calls

+System calls are a critical part of any operating system, acting as a communication bridge between user-level programs and the OS kernel.
+They allow applications to request services such as file access, process control, or memory management in a safe and controlled way.

+Why System Calls Are Important

+When user programs need access to hardware or core OS functionalities, they cannot directly interact with these resources because of security and abstraction layers.
+Instead, they use system calls, which safely transition the program into kernel mode to perform the requested operation.

+Types of System Calls

+1. Process Management:
+Used to create, execute, and terminate processes.

+Examples: fork (create a process), exec (replace a process), exit (terminate a process).

+2. File Management:
+Handle file operations like opening, reading, writing, and closing files.

+Examples: open, read, write, close.

+3. Device Management:
+Interact with hardware devices such as printers or disks.

+Examples: ioctl (device control), read, write.

+4. Information Management:
+Retrieve system or process-related information.

+Examples: getpid (get process ID), time (get system time).

+5. Communication:
+Enable communication between processes through mechanisms like pipes or sockets.

+Examples: pipe, send, recv.

+6. Memory Management:
+Manage system memory, such as allocating or mapping memory regions.

+Examples: mmap, brk.

+How System Calls Work

+1. Application Request: A program invokes a system call, such as read(fd, buf, size).

+2. Mode Transition: The system switches from user mode to kernel mode, typically via a software interrupt.

+3. Kernel Execution: The OS performs the requested operation, such as reading data from a file.

+4. Result Return: The results or errors are returned to the application, and the system switches back to user mode.

+Real-World Examples

+In Linux or Unix systems: open, write, fork, execve.

+In Windows systems: CreateProcess, ReadFile, VirtualAlloc.

+Why System Calls Matter

+System calls abstract the complexities of hardware and OS internals, making development easier for programmers.
+They also provide a secure way to access system resources, ensuring that critical operations like memory and device management are handled safely.

+In essence, system calls are the backbone of how applications interact with the underlying operating system, making them indispensable in any computing environment.